ShadowOfHeaven-Me/AlixSystem/README.md

 This is the source code of the spigot antibot & authentication plugin called AlixSystem, to which link can be found here: https://www.spigotmc.org/resources/alixsystem.109144/

-This documentation refers to the latest 3.2.0 (DEV-3 Hotfix) build
+This documentation refers to the latest build

 ## FireWall
 Due to different environments, Alix cannot always use the very best firewall methods there are.
 For that reason, currently 4 different firewall types exist within Alix.